• Menu

 DVT (deep vein thrombosis) is a real threat to passengers on long international flights.
 This is the formation of a blood clot in a deep vein, most frequently the legs, from lack of circulation.

 Wearing compression socks like these is recommended.
-Getting up and stretching frequently and taking a stroll of the airplane from time to time helps with circulation.
+Getting up and stretching frequently and taking a stroll on the airplane from time to time helps with circulation.

 Bringing a pair of slippers you can change into at your seat is also helpful.
 Do not walk around the plane, and especially into the lavatory in your socks only, and especially not in your bare feet.

-Sleeping is always a great option and one of the 7 tips for surviving long international flights.
+This is one of the most important of the 7 tips for surviving long international flights.

 #6 Sleeping May Help With Surviving Your Long International Flights